clay-one/composer-core/docs/api-ref/fluent.md

 ## Initialization features

-There are various methods for you to specify how Composer should instantiate and initialize the component.
+There are various methods for you to specify how ComposerCore should instantiate and initialize the component.
 Here's a relatively complete sample:

 ```csharp
 composer